 The starting point of any delicious meal is good quality fresh ingredients.
-We use locally sourced and locally grown produce, it is all fresh, (the only frozen veg we use are peas) most of it grown in and around Wingham and sourced from; The Whitemill farm Shop in Sandwich and Wingham Country Market.
-Our meats are supplied by Mark Williams (Preston Butchers) and Bread is supplied by Wilmshursts Bakers, just down the road, we are proud to work with our local suppliers and strongly believe in supporting the local economy.
+We use locally sourced and locally grown produce, it is all fresh, (the only frozen veg we use are peas) most of it grown in and around Wingham and sourced direct from local growers.
+Our meats are supplied by Aylesham Butchers and Bread is supplied by Wilmshursts Bakers, just down the road, we are proud to work with our local suppliers and strongly believe in supporting the local economy.

 Ian most recently worked at The Black Pig in Barnsole where he was Head Chef for 3 years before joining the team here at The Anchor.
 He has built an excellent reputation for his innovative cooking skills, previously he has worked at The Tuns at Staple House and The Red Lion at Stodmarsh.
 Ian’s Sunday Lunch already has a large following here at The Anchor with up to 90 covers being served on a Sunday.
 He creates some really excellent and Imaginative dishes for our Specials Board.
 Gravies and Sauces are other areas in which Ian excels.

 The Inn known as The Anchor was built during the reign of Charles I (1625 – 1649) in the year 1645.